JianhaoLin1228/academic-website/content/authors/admin/_index.md

 website: ""
 ---

 Jianhao Lin is a postgraduate researcher in ecology at Jinan University.
-Her research interests include theoretical ecology, community ecology, spatial ecology and eco-evolutionary dynamics.
+His research interests include theoretical ecology, community ecology, spatial ecology and eco-evolutionary dynamics.
 He leads the MetaIBM, which is a open-source project for developing tools in individual-based modelling of eco-evolutionary dynamics in metacommunity.